 Complaints are being filed against Verizon, MetLife, and one of the doctors MetLife uses to "get the workers back to work at any cost" (direct quote) with government agencies.
-Petitions are also being signed to follow, to let the powers that be know lots of folks (voters also) are watching to help make sure justice is done, and these things are not swept under the rug.
+Petitions are also being signed to follow, to let the powers that be know lots of folks (voters also) are watching to help make sure justice is done, and that these things are not swept under the rug.
 Please sign the petitions as they come around.
 Petitions work, if used properly, and I set up a special [Petitions] button explaining how to use them effectively.
 I will also include links to the Petitions.
 Below I've pasted a list of some of the government agencies and powers that be you can directly file complaints with, this one for MetLife and one of the "independent" medical doctors it uses in New York.
 More shall be forthcoming but regardless, this list should serve as a guide.

 -New York State Attorney General Eric Schneiderman, Office of the Attorney General, The Capitol, Albany, NY 12224-0341